Reference Letter for Apartment: Tips & Samples

 I, [reference’s name] am [renter’s name]’s direct supervisor at [company name] from April 15, 2015, until present day.
 [Renter] is an exemplary employee, always arriving on time and exceeding expectations on their projects.

 They are trustworthy, and they consistently meet deadlines.
-Their relationships with their co-workers is polite and respectful.
+Their relationships with their co-workers are polite and respectful.
 I have no hesitation in acting as a reference on their behalf, and I am sure that the attributes that make them a valuable employee will also make them an outstanding renter for your apartment.

 Please contact me if you have any further questions.